m0dzi77a/jetson-nano-drone-surveillance/README.md

 $ pip3 install djitellopy

-This Library is developed by Damian Fuentes and will be the link between our Dji Tello Drone and our Nvidia Jetson Nano.
+This Library is developed by Damia Fuentes and will be the link between our Dji Tello Drone and our Nvidia Jetson Nano.

 [https://github.com/damiafuentes](https://github.com/damiafuentes)